-- In a large bowl, whisk together butter, corn syrup, sugar, vanilla and salt until combined.
+- In a large bowl, whisk together melted butter, corn syrup, sugar, maple syrup, and salt until combined.

 - Once combined, add the eggs.
 Whisk until they are fully blended with the mixture.
 (It should be a solid pale yellow color with no specks of dark yellow yolk)

 - In the bottom of the crust spread the pecans evenly.

 - Place pie on a standard cookie sheet and bake for 50-65 minutes or until filling is coagulated and let cool completely before cutting.